-If this is a new idea to you, please check the Related Posts list at the end of this article.
-In each, there are other blogs and web sites to help you learn more about what this is all about.
 If you are an old hand at simple living, I hope you will post a comment that adds something to the list I am about to provide.

 I have found a tremendous interest in this topic among readers of this blog.
 To have a satisfying retirement you must have a firm handle on your finances.
 You may be looking to move to a smaller home or condo and aren't sure how you decide what stuff to get rid of.
 Maybe you just tired of dusting, maintaining, and storing a lifetime of accumulated possessions.
 Whatever the motivation, this is a topic I will attempt to revisit a bit more frequently.